What Do Detective or Criminal Investigator Do?

 Job Description & Duties Conduct investigations related to suspected violations of Federal, State, or local laws to prevent or solve crimes.

 - Homicide Detective

 - Police Detective

 Detective or Criminal Investigator Job Outlook

-There were about 110,900 jobs for Detective or Criminal Investigator in 2016 (in the United States).
+In the United States, there were 110,900 jobs for Detective or Criminal Investigator in 2016.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Detective or Criminal Investigator by 2026.
 The BLS estimates 7,500 yearly job openings in this field.

 The states with the most job growth for Detective or Criminal Investigator are Nevada, Utah, and Arkansas.
 Watch out if you plan on working in New Jersey, Maryland, or Wyoming.
 These states have the worst job growth for this type of profession.